6GrIH3eP_sxj8t4a2uKFyukvGuANOXzzVDh_HAXCwBM" />" />" />" />" />

 A simple scene – when conveyed by way of images and sounds (including dialogue) - is also composed of a SUBJECT, ACTION (verb) and OBJECT (predicate).

-The Subject of a dramatic scene is invariably a CHARACTER that is fighting for something.
-The subject of a scene is always the character that carries the emotional weight of the scene, or whose actions are central to the building or transformation of emotional energy in the scene.
+The Subject of a dramatic scene is usually the CHARACTER that is fighting for something, but not always.
+Some times the subject of a scene is the character that carries the emotional weight of the action - the character through whom we, the audience, FEEL the emotion energy that is in evidence.

 The Verb of the scene is what the character actually does – what is the ACTION employed by the character that dramatises the scene’s emotional meaning and whether the energy builds or is released?
 Action is the dramatisation of a plan that has been stimulating by a need that is either apparent or will become apparent in subsequent scenes.

-The Predicate of the scene is the object of the character’s actions – his/her objective or goal in the scene.
+The Predicate of the scene is the object of the character’s actions – his/her objective or goal in the scene, or it may well be the expression or manifestation of the dramatic problem and/or the frustrated desire it gives rise to.

 One can analyse and critically examine the meaningfulness of any dramatic scene by investigating the grammar of the scene.
 Every meaningful (emotionally charged) scene - like every meaningful sentence - will contain a subject, a verb and a predicate.
 Where even one of these is missing or not clearly conveyed through character actions, the energy dissipates.